Team-Anveshak/Design-Archival/Template/main.md

 >
 > > Note: All the components inside a link must be broken/unlinked components
 > >
-> > Note: All the components inside the link must be declared a rigid group inside the sub-assembly itself
+> > Note: All the components inside the link must be declared a rigid group inside the sub-assembly itself (with an exception mentioned below)
+> >
+> > Note: Some essential joints can be defined within the link, which do not affect the overall functioning of the link (Check Gripper Assembly in 2017)
 >
 > ##### 4.
 Bearings
 >